 The malfunction indicator shall be a visual signal that is perceptible under all lighting conditions.
-The malfunction indicator shall comprise a yellow (as defined in Annex 5 to UNECE Regulation No. 7) or amber (as defined in Annex 5 to UNECE Regulation No. 37) warning signal identified by the F01 0640 symbol in accordance with ISO standard 2575:2004 7000:2004."
+The malfunction indicator shall comprise a yellow or amber (as defined in Annex 5 to UNECE Regulation No. 6) warning signal identified by the 0640 symbol in accordance with ISO standard 7000:2004."